-June 2013 - This document will be reviewed whenever further information becomes available.
+This document will be reviewed whenever further information becomes available.
 Please continue to refer to the website for in-date versions.

-What arrangements are in place for monitoring threats to the UK blood supply from new/emerging viruses?
+What arrangements are in place for monitoring threats to the UK blood supply from new/ emerging viruses?

-Robust arrangements are in place within the UK blood services, including formal joint monthly reports in relation to emerging infections from experts in NHS Blood and Transplant (NHSBT) and the Health Protection Agency (HPA) together with reports from the National Expert Panel for New and Emerging Infections (NEPNEI), European Centre for Disease Control (ECDC) and the Emerging Infectious Diseases (EID) Monitor group of the European Blood Alliance (EBA).
+Robust arrangements are in place within the UK blood services, including active horizon scanning and formal joint monthly reports in relation to emerging infections from experts in NHS Blood and Transplant (NHSBT) and the Public Health England (PHE) together with reports from the European Centre for Disease Control (ECDC), the European Infectious Diseases (EID) Monitor group of the European Blood Alliance (EBA), and the Transfusion Task Force of the American Association of Blood Banks (AABB).